-STAR (Support, Track and Reward) is Commute.org's commuter platform and is available to commuters and employers to encourage commuters to use an alternative to driving alone to work.
-STAR is accessed online at my.commute.org.
+Most of the commuter programs operate on the STAR (Support, Track and Reward) platform.
+STAR is an online platform and that is available to commuters and employers to encourage commuters to use alternatives to driving alone to work.
+STAR is accessed online at my.commute.org and on the Commute Tracker app.

-STAR commuters can discover and plan commute options to work, which include carpool, vanpool, transit, shuttle, bicycling and walking.
+With STAR, commuters can discover and plan commute options to work, which include carpool, vanpool, transit, shuttle, bicycling and walking.
 When STAR commuters log their commute trips in their STAR account, they gain access to rewards, incentives, programs and challenges.

-STAR employers can request a network for their employees to encourage carpooling, load specific incentives or challenges for their employees and run commute impact reports for their network.
+Employers can also use the STAR platform with a private network for their employees to encourage carpooling, load specific incentives or challenges for their employees and run commute impact reports for their network.

-Guaranteed Ride Home (GRH) Program

-The GRH program reimburses commuters who chose to carpool, vanpool, take transit/ferry, bicycle or walk to work or college in San Mateo County with a free trip home, up to \$60 per trip (4 times a year), in the event of a qualified emergency.

-Vanpool Incentivwe - Cash Rewards
+Other programs provided by the Commuter Programs team include:

-Employees who agree to drive a new vanpool for six consecutive months can earn a \$500 incentive.
-Other employees who agree to participate as vanpool passengers for three consecutive months are also eligible to receive an incentive (maximum of \$100 per month for three months).

-Carpool Incentive - Gift Card Reward

-Employees, residents, and college students who commit to carpooling at least two days per week for eight consecutive weeks can receive a gift card up to \$50 in value.
-Finding carpool partners is easy with the STAR platform at my.commute.org.

-Try Transit Program - Free Transit Tickets

-Employees and residents who have not taken public transit to or from work can try transit for free.
-Commute.org facilitates the distribution of tickets provided by public transit agencies such as Caltrain, SamTrans, BART, and San Francisco Bay Ferry, to encourage people to try transit as an alternative to driving alone.
+- Guaranteed Ride Home (GRH) Program the GRH program reimburses commuters who chose to carpool, vanpool, take transit, bicycle or walk to work or college in San Mateo County with a free trip home, up to \$60 per trip (4 times a year), in the event of a qualified emergency. - Vanpool Incentive Commuters who agree to drive a new vanpool for six consecutive months can earn a \$500 incentive.
+Other commuters who agree to participate as vanpool passengers for three consecutive months are also eligible to receive an incentive (maximum of \$100 per month for three months). - Carpool Incentive Employees, residents, and college students who carpool can receive up to \$100 per year in e-gift cards.
+For each 10 days that someone carpools (driver or passenger), they can receive a \$25 reward up to four times in each calendar year. - Commute.org facilitates the process of finding carpool and vanpool partners using the STAR platform's trip planning tools. - Try Transit Program Employees and residents who do not currently use public transit to commute can try transit for free under this program.
+Commute.org distributes tickets provided by public transit agencies such as Caltrain, SamTrans, and San Francisco Bay Ferry, to encourage people to try transit as an alternative to driving alone. - Bicycle Safety Program In partnership with employers, property managers and municipalities, Commute.org sponsors bicycle safety training sessions to promote bicycling as a commute alternative.

-Bicycle Incentive - Reimbursement for Infrastructure

-Commute.org reimburses employers who install bicycle racks, or lockers, at their work sites to accommodate employees who bicycle to and from work.
-Employers are reimbursed up to 50 percent of the cost of any bike parking, from basic bike racks to high-security lockers (maximum \$500 per unit).

-Bicycle Safety Program - Safety Courses & Guide

-In partnership with employers, property managers and municipalities, Commute.org sponsors and coordinates bicycle safety sessions to promote bicycling as a commute alternative.
 A certified bicycle instructor from the League of American Cyclists provides information on bicycle riding tips, laws, repairs and maintenance.
 Commute.org also offers printed San Mateo County Bicycle Safety guides which are available in Spanish and English.